zaschiff/CompleteWebDeveloperBootcamp/README.md

 This was a an introduction into the command line. there is an exercise but it is not in a file.
 This secton was a brief yet powerful intro into using the command line.
 This is a powerful and useful section for those whom have never used the command line.

+## Unit 24: Node JS

+this section covers the use and content of Node.js.
+This seciton was written in goorm and brought over from goorm in order to be placed in the repo.
+The code will both run in the a personal set up using node, or in goorm.

+### demoApp

+This app was first created in goorm.
+It was a small code along to show the installation process using npm and packages.
+Along side using the installed packages in our code with the require fucntion.

+### MyShop

+This is the exercise in section 24.
+The exercise requires us to install the package _faker_ using npm.
+Then use the package to create a list of 10 random products and their prices.
+This all needs to be output to the console.